 A one-hole adjustment will see a typical change in trim of 5 knots.
 Moving the roller to the forward position will increase the trim speed whilst moving the roller rearward will decrease the trim speed.
-The illustrated parts catalogue should be referenced for correct reassembly.

-• If the centre of gravity (C.G) is moved forward the trimmer mast clamp will need to be moved up the mast the same amount.
-If the C.G is moved rearward, the trimmer clamp will need to be moved down.
+• If the suspension point is moved forward the trimmer mast clamp will need to be moved up the mast the same amount.
+If the suspension point is moved rearward, the trimmer clamp will need to be moved down.
 That is a single hole adjustment of the keel roller will require a 20mm trimmer mast clamp adjustment.